ggbong734/linkedin_scraper/README.md

 ## LinkedIn Experience Scraper
 _started in August 2021_

-The goal is to produce a script that can calculate years of experience of a LinkedIn profile given the profile url.
+## Installation

+`python3 -m venv env . env/bin/activate pip3 install --upgrade pip pip3 install -r requirements.txt`

+## Testing

+TBD

+## Description
+This program scrapes a LinkedIn profile's relevant years of experience.

 There are two files:
-- `extract_experience_from_url.py` is the modularized version of the script.
+- `scraper.py` has the scraper bot lass
-- `years_from_url.py` is the rough version for testing purposes.
+- `run.py` is used to run the program
+- The list of relevant titles are in `data/title_index.txt`

-To use, simply replace the following in the script:
+Enter the following in `data/constants.py file`:
-- Chrome driver path
+- Chrome web driver path.
+Download driver from [here](https://chromedriver.chromium.org/)
-- login email address
+- LinkedIn login email address
-- login password
+- LinkedIn login password

-The text file contains the index of all the job titles that are relevant to Grit.
-The script currently assumes that this file is in the same directory as the script.
+The output is a dictionary showing the relevant experiences in years.